C123R/kubectl-aks/README.md

 In order to authenticate against Azure API we need Azure Service Principal.
 To create a service principal, you can use Azure CLI as shown below:

-Note: Make sure you have stored azure.auth file in kubectl home directory as mentioned above.
+Note: Make sure you have stored azure.auth file in kubectl home directory as mentioned above or export ENV variable `AZURE_AUTH_LOCATION` with the path of the azure.auth file.

 ```bash
 $ az ad sp create-for-rbac —sdk-auth > ~/.kube/azure.auth